JakeLin/SwiftLanguageWeather/README.md

 ![Swift Weather](https://raw.githubusercontent.com/JakeLin/SwiftWeather/master/screenshots/Swift-Weather-33.png)

 ## Notices
-Because Apple keeps changing the Swift compiler, the current version can be compiled in Xcode 6 Beta 4.
+Because Apple keeps changing the Swift compiler, the current version can be compiled in Xcode 6 beta 6.
 I will update the code when Apple updates Xcode 6.

 ## Used features
 * Swift Programming Language